Farid Kamil: Drug allegations and assaults

 On 12 January 2018, Kamil was remanded for four days for investigations, after he allegedly slapped a policeman and kicked a member of the public.
 Authorities also ran a urine test, in which he tested positive for marijuana, according to the report.

 Recognition

-On 16 December 2017, Kamil, along with Singaporean actor Aaron Aziz (his co-star in Evolusi KL Drift film series) awarded by the Sultan of Pahang by carrying the title of Dato' in conjunction with Ahmad Shah of Pahang's birthday.
+On 16 December 2017, Kamil, along with Singaporean actor Aaron Aziz (his co-star in Evolusi KL Drift film series), was awarded Darjah Indera Mahkota Pahang (DIMP) by the Sultan of Pahang by carrying the title of Dato' in conjunction with Ahmad Shah of Pahang's birthday.
+However, the State Secretary announced that the title of DIMP bestowed on him was revoked by the Sultan of Pahang with effect from 1 February 2021.